zacklow28/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tips:**
+**Tips/Constraints:**
-* You can choose to delete the patient at the specified `INDEX`.
+1. You can choose to delete the patient at the specified `INDEX`.

-* Alternatively, you can also delete the patient with a specified `EMAIL`.
+1. Alternatively, you can also delete the patient with a specified `EMAIL`.

-* The index refers to the index number shown in the displayed patient list.
+1. The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 </box>

 Examples: